EsMapachito/esx_armero/README.md

  - Add ```ensure esx_armero``` to your server.cfg

-### GNU LICENSE, fell free to use it but not to sell it.
+### GNU LICENSE, feel free to use it but not to sell it.

 ### More info --> nocturnecity.es.